 A friend and I co-founded the Community Betterment via Engineering and Technology Club at our school.
 Our club is open to computer science and engineering students who want to help work on projects with real-world applications.
 Our initial projects included building a device to generate electricity from downspout rain water, and creating an app to connect restaurants that have excess food with people who need it.
 We made good progress, but the pandemic forced us to switch gears and focus on finding ways to help the most vulnerable members of our community during the health crisis.

 We decided to create a free food delivery service for seniors and other at-risk people to make sure that they could get food safely during the pandemic.
 We took orders over the phone for maximum accessibility, and recruited student volunteers to help with delivery.
 I had to work quickly to build call routing and order management systems so that we could start fulfilling food delivery calls right away.
 We delivered from both grocery stores and food pantries, and took orders over the phone in both English and Spanish.
 Our service was picked up by the media, which helped promote it to more people in our area.
 We were interviewed on several local TV stations, and were featured in The Oregonian newspaper.
-Our club continues to operate our free food delivery service, and we've kept exploring other ways to use our skills to help our community.

 Watch our interview with KGW News